Best Braised Kale

 Notes

-• Q: Can I use the bags of precut kale for this recipe?
-You can, but you’ll need to remove the little pieces of stems because they won’t cook to become soft.
+Kale- You can buy pre-cut bags, but you'll need to remove the little pieces of stems because they won't cook to become soft.
 I prefer to purchase the loose leaf kale instead of using the precut-bagged kale that has stems in it.
 They are too fibrous and chewy.

-• Q: How long will kale last?
-Cooked kale will keep in an airtight container in the refrigerator for about 5 days.
+Storage- Store it in an airtight container in the refrigerator for up to 5 days.

 Nutrition